PawanKumar08/PawanKumar08/noiseui.md

 Current baseline, Count Data.
    - For WHEN_NEW_DATA_IS_RECEIVED, you will be able to use - Check Threshold.

+  More about the functions can be learned later in this chapter.

 The following screenshot shows the rules listing.

 ![OrbiwanImages]({{ page.image_path }}/RulesPage.png)